Popularity isn’t always a sign of a smooth-functioning internet phone service.

 In either case, you cannot use Google Voice without your own phone number.

-If you’re currently not able to text on Google Voice, verify you have a stable internet connection and restart your device.
+If you’re currently not able to text on Google Voice, make sure you have a stable internet connection and restart your device.
 If either step doesn’t work, you may have been temporarily suspended from sending texts.
 See our guide to Google Voice texting limits for more information and other known issues.

 VoIP providers like OpenPhone are a much better alternative to Google Voice in terms of reliability and features.
 With OpenPhone, you can access everything Google Voice lacks, such as toll-free numbers, caller ID names, and auto-replies.